sergiocorreia/stata-require/README.md

 ![StataMin](https://img.shields.io/badge/stata-%3E%3D%2015.0-blue)

 Ensure all required Stata packages and their specific versions are installed; similar to Python's `requirements`.
-See the [arXiv] draft for a detailed guide and examples.
+For a detailed guide and examples, see the related paper on [arXiv](https://arxiv.org/pdf/2309.11058.pdf).

 -----------